 Considerations while designing a survey

 - Always collect metadata on the cover page.
-This information is identifying and will need to be removed later, so if using a paper survey it must go on a detachable cover page.
+This page includes personally identifiable information is identifying and will need to be removed later, so if using a paper survey it must go on a detachable cover page.
 If using a digital data collection method, it will need to be encrypted and stored separately from the module data.
 This data should include:

 - Identity of enumerator